 Dog spring danger: Weekend warrior syndrome

-Once the weather warms up, getting excited about being outside and planning a long run or hike is easy.
+Once the weather warms up, it’s easy to get excited about being outside and plan a long run or hike.

-But if winter weather has kept your dog cooped up without as much exercise, be careful you don’t push to do too much too soon.
+But if winter weather has kept your dog cooped up without as much exercise, be careful not to push it to do too much too soon.

 PetMD cautions dogs may have gained weight, lost muscle tone, and have stiff joints.
 Start slowly with short runs or hikes and gentle games of fetch.